Senthil-Lakshmikanth/amfoss-tasks/task-08/README.md

 ### page-1 :

 - #### Changing the image format, adding buttons was easy.
-Linking page 2 to the `'Next'` button was little harder !
+Linking page 2 to the `Next` button was little harder !

 ---